anand0xff/TudorArms/README.md

 I replaced mine when the heat wasn't running, on a warm day (for safety's sake).
 A plumber might be brave enough to do this at other times.
 Instructions are on the inside of the Vent-Rite box, if you are feeling a bit DIY (no explicit or implied guarantees from me, though!).

 My Vent-Rite #1 reduces the radiator heat a lot when it's white setting dial is turned down all the way (turn gently, lowering numbers, till it stops.
 It might overshoot the "1" slightly, and look like it's at 8 or 7 before it stops).
 If it's fully open (8) it might spit and hiss.
-I lower the dial until it stopped hissing, at around 3 or 4).
+I lowered the dial until it stopped hissing, at around 3 or 4).

 ### 2: Be kind to your shut-off valve